thycotic/dsv-docs/product/dynamic-secrets/iaas/azure/msgraph/index.md

 [tags]: # (DevOps Secrets Vault,DSV,)
 [priority]: # (6230)

+# Microsoft Graph Dynamic Secrets

+To create dynamic secrets for Azure Microsoft Graph:

+* Create an [Azure Service Principal](azure-sp.md) for Microsoft Graph.
+* Create a base secret.
+* Create the dynamic secret.

 ## Create the Base Secret

 The base Secret holds the credentials required for DSV to perform API calls to Azure to query roles and create/delete service principals.